-Programmed Fuel Injection (PGM-FI) ensures that each cylinder receives the precise amount of fuel necessary for the present load and speed conditions.
+Programmed Fuel Injection (PGM-F!) ensures that each cylinder receives the precise amount of fuel necessary for the present load and speed conditions.
 This system has been specially tailored to the unique capabilities of the induction and VTEC systems.
-For 1995, a new air-assist mechanism has been adopted to aid fuel atomization for better combustion at lowtemperatures.
+An air-assist mechanism aids fuel atomization for better combustion at low temperatures.

 Onboard Diagnostic System (OBD-II)

-A new onboard diagnostic system has been incorporated into the engine management electronics system.
-This unit records and stores information on transient engine malfunctions.
+An onboard diagnostic system incorporated into the engine management electronics system records and stores information on transient engine malfunctions.
 These can be retrieved through the diagnostic port to facilitate maintenance and repair.

-For 1995, the NSX receives a new and lighter exhaust system.
-The catalytic converters are now larger, 1.14liters vs. .96 liters, and have been moved closer to the engine for quicker converter light-up and a consequent reduction in emissions but without any sacrificein power output.
-The overall weight of the unit has also been reduced by using spherical joints in the exhaust system rather than conventional flexible tubes.
-Additionally, the shape of the exhaust tip has been revised from an oval shape to a circular shape.
+The NSX features an efficently lightweight exhaust system.
+The catalytic converters displace 1.14 liters and are close to the engine for quick converter light-up and a consequent reduction in emissions but without any sacrifice in power output.
+The overall weight of the unit has also been minimized by using spherical joints in the exhaust system rather than conventional flexible tubes.

 Direct Ignition System